sjbylo/examplecontainer/README.md

 docker run --rm -d -e GREETING="Hello World" -p 8080:8080 --name demoapp demoapp
 ```

-The container will display someting like:
+The container will display something like:

 ```
 curl -s localhost:8080
 Greeting: Hello World - Hostname: 3a4f62444820
 ```

-Set the env variable GREETING with whattever you like, default is Hello
+Set the env variable GREETING with whatever you like, the default is Hello

 ## Clean up